• Study level

 Objectives

-The objective of this Teaching Unit (UE) is to allow the students of L3 mechanics to better apprehend certain other teachings of L3 (in particular, the resistance of materials, the mechanics of fluids, the mechanics of the deformable solid and the dimensioning of the structures) as well as to prepare them to better approach future teachings in Master (generalized standard materials, etc).
+The aim of this teaching unit (UE) is to enable L3 mechanics students to gain a better grasp of certain other L3 courses (in particular, strength of materials, fluid mechanics, mechanics of deformable solids and structural design), and to prepare them for future Master's courses (generalized standard materials, etc.).

-To this end, this course will expose the different typical mechanical behaviors of different classes of materials (metals, polymers, granular materials, wood, etc.) by relating them to their specific (micro-)structural organizations and composition, which guide their deformation modes.
-The notions of isotropy, orthotropy, transverse isotropy and total anisotropy will be discussed.
-In addition, a presentation of the main types of experimental tests (e.g. uni-axial tension, bi-axial tension, etc.; strain hardening, creep, relaxation tests, etc.) will be given.
+To this end, this course will describe the typical mechanical behaviors of different classes of materials (metals, polymers, granular materials, wood, etc.), relating them to their specific (micro-)structural organizations and composition, which guide their modes of deformation.
+The notions of isotropy, orthotropy, transverse isotropy and total anisotropy will be covered.
+In addition, the main types of experimental tests (e.g. uni-axial tension, bi-axial tension...; strain-hardening, creep, relaxation tests...; etc.) will be presented.

 Read more